High School Training (HST)

-Our High School Training program, which is part of our Junior Programs, is designed primarily for high schoolers and most Year 5 and 6s, to learn and develop the skills of volleyball.
+Our High School Training program, which is part of our Junior Programs, is designed primarily for high schoolers to learn and develop the skills of volleyball.
 This program is great for players currently training in schools and looking for extra trainings, or are simply new to the sport and looking for a club to learn the sport.
 We have multiple levels of the program catering for beginners through to those who are seeking more advanced skill development.
 Players are grouped based on skill level instead of age/school year levels.

-We welcome Year 5 and Year 6 players to sign up for HST (instead of Spikezone), however aceptance into HST will be determined upon trialling and assessed by coaches.
+We welcome Year 6 players to sign up for HST (instead of Spikezone) however acceptance into HST will be determined upon trialling and assessed by coaches.

 HST provides the opportunity to progress towards our more advanced Junior Programs such as Junior Premier Volleyball League (JPVL) and Dragons Academy, of which many of our JPVL and Academy players have also progressed to become state and/or national represnetatives.
 For those who are looking for more advanced by social programs, HST also provides the opportunity to progress towards our General Training and Metro League.

 When and where is training?

 Training runs during school terms 1 to 4 and also over summer holidays (December-January), giving you the flexibility to sign up on a term-by-term basis and for the number of sessions each week.
 Training times are usually 6pm-7.30pm or 7.30pm-9pm.
 Training venues are the following:

 - The Gap State High School (core junior development venue for all skill levels)

 - Ferny Grove State High School (core junior development venue for Beginners and Development groups)

 - Richlands East State School (social junior development venue for Beginners and Development groups)